 An administrative assistant, meanwhile, may focus more on business operations tasks and take on more of an office leadership role in some capacities, creating agendas for meetings or conferences, managing budgets, and handling vendor billing.
 Administrative assistants may be required to have more specialized education in some cases where managing business operations is critical.

 Core Job Skills

-In a small office, the responsibilities of an administrative assistant or executive secretary are usually carried out by a variety of office staff.
-Some work may actually be done by the executives of the company themselves, and the administrative assistant or executive secretary roles may encompass a greater variety of responsibilities as needed in the smaller organization.
+In a small office, the responsibilities of an executive secretary or administrative assistant are usually carried out by a variety of office staff.
+Some work may be done by the executives of the company themselves, and the administrative assistant or executive secretary roles may encompass a greater variety of responsibilities as needed in the smaller organization.

-As the size of a company increases, the need for a person that is highly organized and can perform a wide variety of tasks increases.
-This is especially true for executives that run companies requiring high levels of confidentiality and integrity for the business that is being conducted.
+As the size of a company increases, the need for a highly organized person who can perform a wide variety of tasks increases.
+This is especially true for executives in a medium office running companies requiring high levels of confidentiality and integrity for the business being conducted.

 It is common for a large office to have several executive secretaries and/or administrative assistants.
 At this company size, it is usually necessary to have an office manager to coordinate the staff serving the executives of the company.
 In some cases, an administrative assistant will accompany the executive on business trips to assist with meeting arrangements, scheduling, and other important organizational tasks.